 87 Stay in a hotel between Christmas Eve and Boxing Day and feel part of the festive hustle and bustle.

 88 Go on a Christmas spa break, relax and let yourself be pampered and waited on, hand on foot.

 89 Visit a country that doesn’t celebrate Christmas in the same way and enjoy a different culture.

 90 Go on an adventure or activity break and try a new experience.

 91 Go on a wellness retreat in a sunny and distant location.

 92 Check out Google’s Arts and Culture App and visit art galleries and museums worldwide from your armchair.

-93 Savour being single by making a list of things that you are NOT going to miss at Christmas, like sitting at a table dodging awkward questions from others about marriage, politics and children.
+93 Savour being single by making a list of things that you are NOT going to miss at Christmas, like sitting at a table dodging awkward questions from others about marriage, being single, politics and children.

 94 Revise your daily routine to see if you can make time savings somewhere.
 How’s your morning routine, by the way?